This page contains the complete documentation for pbqff as a single HTML

 most of them are the same at least.

-Most users of pbqff specify both these template
+Most users of pbqff specify both these template values and

-discussed in the next section as a literal
+the queue_template discussed in the next section as a literal

 TOML string, but you can also specify an external file using the syntax